better/kronjob/README.md

 * Write the same specs for your Jobs and CronJobs by specifying a `schedule` in Cron format or as the string 'once'.
 * Share identical specs across multiple `namespaces`.
 * Include a collection of embedded `jobs` that inherit the top level properties.
-* Override properties only in specified namespaces using `namespaceOverrides`.

 For a complete list of the available properties and commentary about their uses see [schema.json](./schema.json).